aluxnimm/outlookcaldavsynchronizer/README.md

 Since Outlook Distribution Lists also support list members which aren't in the addressbook but SOGo VLISTs don't, we add them as custom X-Attributes.
 With this workaround those members aren't displayed in SOGo but won't get lost when syncing back to Outlook.

-Since vCard in version 3.0 doesn't support contact groups we use X-ADDRESSBOOK-SERVER attributes for KIND and MEMBER for contact groups and map the member CN and EMAIL for vCards with KIND:group or the member UID for the icloud groups.
+Since vCard in version 3.0 doesn't support contact groups we use X-ADDRESSBOOK-SERVER attributes for KIND and MEMBER for contact groups.
+The contact group format
+*vCard with KIND:group* will map the member CN and EMAIL and the format *iCloud groups* will map the member UID if available or also CN and EMAIL for external members, which are not in the addressbook.

 ### Google Calender / Addressbooks / Tasks settings ###